-Our first client for this site approached us to gain outline planning permission for a residential development on their paddock.
-The site had already been added into East Staffordshire Borough Councils ‘ SHLA’ (Strategic Housing Land Availability) bi design worked closely with planning consultants CT Planning to gain outline planning consent for 6 houses.
+Our first client for this site approached us to gain outline planning permission for residential development on their paddock.
+The site had already been added into East Staffordshire Borough Councils ‘ SHLA’ (Strategic Housing Land Availability). bi Design worked closely with planning consultants CT Planning to gain outline planning consent for 6 houses.

-On grant of approval our client sold the site to a developer who became our new client.
-On the basis of the approval for 6 house our new clients brief was to design 6 bespoke properties to make the most of the gate way location of the site.
+On grant of approval, our client sold the site to a developer who became our new client.
+On the basis of the approval for 6 houses, our new client’s brief was to design 6 bespoke properties to make the most of the gateway location of the site.

-The rational behind the design for the houses was to create a historic farm setting for three of the plots which were to be the first visible as you approach Abbott’s Bromley.
-This was created with the design of a feature farm house with two large barn style buildings.
-The barns style buildings offer all the character of a traditional agricultural conversion with the benefits of brand new construction.
-The remainder of the site had an additional three houses designed which became in fill development between the village and the mock farm setting.
+The rationale behind the design for the houses was to create a historic farm setting for three of the plots which were to be the first visible as you approach Abbott’s Bromley.
+This was created with the design of a feature farmhouse with two large barn-style buildings.
+The barns-style buildings offer all the character of a traditional agricultural conversion with the benefits of brand new construction.
+The remainder of the site had an additional three houses designed which became infill development between the village and the mock farm setting.

 While conducting the initial site surveys 6 great crested newts were spotted nearby to the site.
 Working with the ecologist the scheme was designed to accommodate the newts with a number of newt friendly areas including natural newts habitats with long grass areas and enhancements to the existing pond to attract more Newts.